BBC Northern Ireland: Technical

 The BBC television and radio stations are broadcast primarily from the Divis (500 kW), Limavady and Brougher Mountain transmitters.
 Both transmitters receive the BBC stations via a satellite feeds and each transmitter has a wealth of relay transmitters to provide analogue service to areas not served by their respective main transmitter.

 TV Studios

 BBC Northern Ireland has three main television studios located in Belfast.
 There are two small studios located in the BBC Broadcasting House in Belfast.
 These are home to BBC Northern Ireland's regional news and current affairs programmes.
 They are around 2000 sqft each and are called Studio B and Studio 1.

 The largest of the studios is called Studio A which is located in the BBC Blackstaff House on Great Victoria Street in Belfast.
 The studio measures 6000 sqft.
 Studio A has been home to the award-winning local sitcom Give My Head Peace.
-Nolan Live for BBC One NI airs live from Studio A.
+Nolan Live for BBC One Northern Ireland airs live from Studio A.